Faycal-K/ArabischOefenen/readme.md

 - The correct answer(s)

 5. Output the next word
-6. Display a button so the user can display the necessary information to play the game correctly, like:
+6. Display a button so the user can view game information, like:

 - Game is not case sensitive
-- Multiple answers acceptable
 - Display how many words there are currently

-7. Points 1 and 4 must be outputted clearly.
+7. Points 1 and 4 must be outputted clearly on different screens.
 The text has to be readable
+8. Some words must contain multiple correct meanings if necessary